Tnze/go-mc/README.md

 ## Getting start
 After you install golang:
-To get latest version: `go get github.com/Tnze/go-mc@master`
+To get the latest version: `go get github.com/Tnze/go-mc@master`
-To get old versions (eg. 1.14.3): `go get github.com/Tnze/go-mc@v1.14.3`
+To get old versions (e.g. 1.14.3): `go get github.com/Tnze/go-mc@v1.14.3`

-First of all, you might have a try of the simple examples.
+First, you might have a try of the simple examples.
 It's a good start.

 ### Run Examples

 - Run `go run github.com/Tnze/go-mc/cmd/mcping localhost` to ping and list the localhost mc server.
-- Run `go run github.com/Tnze/go-mc/cmd/daze` to join local server at *localhost:25565* as Steve on offline mode.
+- Run `go run github.com/Tnze/go-mc/cmd/daze` to join the local server at *localhost:25565* as Steve on the offline mode.

-### Basic Useage
+### Basic Usage

 One of the most useful functions of this lib is that it implements the network communication protocol of minecraft.
 It allows you to construct, send, receive, and parse network packets.
 All of them are encapsulated in `go-mc/net` and `go-mc/net/packet`.